pubudusanjeewani/arcdp-2021-2024/ssci2025/README.md

 - **Grad-CAM** and **Grad-CAM++** visualizations for explaining model decisions.
 - **Integrated Gradients** for computing the importance of features in predictions.
 - **Graph-based representation** of model predictions, using clustering techniques to identify patterns.

+## Citations

+If you use this code or framework in your work, please cite the following paper:

+@inproceedings{azam2025graph,
+  author = {Azam, Basim and Sanjeewani, Pubudu and Verma, Brijesh and Rahman, Ashfaqur and Wang, Lipo}, title = {A Novel Graph-Based Framework for Understanding of Decision-Making Process in Deep Learning Models}, booktitle = {IEEE Symposium Series on Computational Intelligence (SSCI)}, year = {2025}, address = {Trondheim, Norway}
+}

+## Contributions & Queries

+We welcome any questions or contributions related to this work.
+Please feel free to reach out to us:

+Pubudu Sanjeewani: p.thihagodagamage@griffith.edu.au
+Basim Azam: b.verma@griffith.edu.au

+We look forward to hearing from you!

 ## Requirements

 To run this project, the following Python libraries are required: